📍9 Best Things To Do At Lake Wivenhoe Visitor Guide To Brisbane’s Biggest Dam. (2024.)

 Lake Somerset.

 Lake Somerset lies north of Lake Wivenhoe and is essentially the supply lake for the supply lake.
-But it’s also a gorgeous recreation area offering up plenty more real estate to go boating, kayaking or swimming.
+But it also has several gorgeous recreation areas offering up plenty more real estate to go boating, kayaking or swimming.
 The drive to and along it, particularly the eastern side of Wivenhoe and the western side of Somerset, are both incredibly picturesque, perfect for those days when you just want a scenic and gently winding road to enjoy.

 Neighbouring Lake Somerset is perfect is you can’t get enough of the lake vibes.